 Git is an extremely powerful and sophisticated system for distributed version control.
 Apart from offering a novel approach to source code management, Git offers a great deal of features.

-Sadly, learning how to use Git can be confusing for anyone, not just beginners.
-As a result, in this roundup, we have collected some of the best resources for learning Git to help you initially get started with Git, and then, eventually mastering it.
+Sadly, learning how to use Git can confuse anyone, not just beginners.
+As a result, we have collected some of the best resources for learning Git to help you initially get started and then eventually master it.

 Git – The Simple Guide by Roger Dudler

-If you are looking for a quick resource to help you get started with Git, this one by Roger Dudler will prove really useful to you.
-It will help you setup Git as well as give you the ability to experiment with it.
-Definitely worth checking out!
+If you are looking for a quick resource to help you get started with Git, this one by Roger Dudler will prove helpful to you.
+It will help you set up Git and give you the knowledge to experiment with it.
+Well worth checking out!

 Git From the Bottom Up by John Wiegley

 As the name suggests, Git From the Bottom Up teaches Git from basic to advanced levels.
-It is available as a PDF file, so you can easily download it and use it as per your convenience.
+It is available as a PDF file, so you can easily download it and use it at your convenience.

 Learning Git One Commit at a Time by Nick Quaranto

 Git Ready is more of a documentation cum blog related to posts and content about Git.
-It features guides and articles that are classified in various heads on the basis of complexity: beginner, intermediate and advanced.
-Furthermore, Git Ready also offers links to several useful resources for advanced users.
+It features guides and articles based on complexity: beginner, intermediate and advanced.
+Furthermore, Git Ready also offers links to several valuable resources for advanced users.

 Git Magic – A Guide to Using Git by Ben Lynn